sarahaguasvivas/source-local-board/Data/README.md

 * Data2nd -> 10 taps made in position (10, 5) from reference point
 * Data3rd -> 10 taps made in position (5, 15) from reference point
 * Data4th -> 10 taps made in position (10,15) from reference point

+testData.py-> Python code used originally to parse the data on real time.